Chartered Physiotherapist Specialising in the Thoroughbred racehorse

 Australian born, Kate Hesse graduated from La Trobe University (Melbourne) in 1995 with a four-year Bachelor of Physiotherapy (BPhysio).
 Her early training in equine physiotherapy was predominantly with the Academy of Equine Sport Therapy in Germany.
 Moving to the UK in 2002, Kate qualified as a Category ‘A’ Member of ACPAT, the Association of Chartered Physiotherapists in Animal Therapy.
 In 2009 she attained a distinction in the Master of Science (MSc) degree in Veterinary Physiotherapy from the Royal Veterinary College, University of London.

-Also working in association with Rossdale and Partners Veterinary Surgeons, Kate treats horses at a number of racing yards and studs in the Newmarket area.
-As an expert in the field, for a decade Kate provided clinical education for the Royal Veterinary College and thereafter the University of Liverpool on their MSc in Veterinary Physiotherapy programmes.
-She continues to present at professional conferences in the UK and abroad.
+Kate treats horses at a number of racing yards in Newmarket.
+As an expert in the field, she spent 20 years working in association with Rossdales Veterinary Surgeons, and a decade providing clinical education for the Royal Veterinary College and thereafter the University of Liverpool on their MSc in Veterinary Physiotherapy programmes.
+Today she continues to occasionally present at professional conferences in the UK and abroad.

 Occasionally Katharine (Kate) Stephens BSc (Hons) MSc MCSP ACPAT(A) provides cover for Kate through Complete Performance Physiotherapy.